 One of the things on my bucket list is a cross-country bike ride.
 I've thought about it for years, studying maps and routes, trying to figure out the logistics, and going back and forth on the camping vs. motel alternatives.
 There have even been discussions about finding a non-riding friend to drive a Winnebago as a sag wagon.
 With each birthday, the appeal of a shower and a soft bed at the end of a long day seems to gain traction.

 Despite a lot of investigating, it has never happened.
 Friends were always too encumbered with work and family to take three months to disappear.
 Now they are free of all that, but don't think the artificial knees would stand that kind of venture.
 There are commercial outfitters that run the trip, so I don't technically need some of the usual suspects to go along.
 There are options.
 So it's on the list.

 I got thinking about it again this week when I was driving home from errands in town in one of those short but pounding rain showers, and passed a couple on bikes all loaded up with camping gear.
 From the size of the loads, they were making the big ride.
 My bike rack was on the car, and I thought about offering a ride, but that would be a serious breach of protocol, especially this early in the trip.
 If you are doing the cross-country ride, you don't start hitching rides in heated cars when you are barely three states into it, just because of a little rain.
-OK, a driving rain that, if anybody looked up toward the pass, was about to become a full on blizzard.

 It looked miserable.
 Character building, as my father used to say.
 The rider in front was making a break for the picnic pavilion at the church, while the more heavily loaded guy in back was pulling his lobster-fishing gear a little tighter, and checking the panniers to make sure they were as water-tight as they get.
 The joy would just go out of the day if made camp and found the sleeping bags were soaked.